vatsalunadkat/KinAMP/README.md

 - Fully native fast (C++ and GTK2) interface
 - Simple to use
 - Interface optimized for eink displays (minimal redraws to save battery)
+- Fast access to Bluetooth and frontlight settings
 - Uses miniaudio library for decoding.
 - Uses the integrated GStreamer as backend
 - No other dependencies